idptools/metapredict/docs/usage/using-in-python.rst

 ``Percent_disorder()`` has two modes defined by the ``mode`` keyword: ``threshold`` and ``disorder_domains``.

 The default usage is with the ``threshold`` mode.
 In this case, each residue is evaluated against a threshold value, where disorder scores above that threshold count towards disordered residues.
-This mode uses a threshold value of 0.5 (for V2) or 0.3 (for legacy), although the threshold can be changed (see below).
+This mode uses a threshold value of 0.5 (for V2) or 0.3 (for legacy / V1), although the threshold can be changed (see below).

 The alternative mode, ``disorder_domains``, makes use of metapredict's ``predict_disorder_domains()`` functionality.
 Now, the sequence is divided up into IDRs and folded domains, and then the percentage disordered is based on what fraction of residues fall into IDRs.
-The underlying disorder domain prediction uses the default disorder thresholds as per the  ``predict_disorder_domains()` function, but this can be over-ridden if a ``disorder_threshold`` keyword is passed.
+The underlying disorder domain prediction uses the default disorder thresholds as per the  ``predict_disorder_domains()`` function, but this can be over-ridden if a ``disorder_threshold`` keyword is passed.
 For example:

 .. code-block:: python